MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-bing-maps.md

 ---
 author: josaw1
-description: This article provides information about how to enable the use of Bing Maps for your Dynamics 365 Intelligent Order Management environment. ms.date: 01/27/2026 ms.custom:
+description: Learn about how to enable the use of Bing Maps for your Dynamics 365 Intelligent Order Management environment. ms.date: 01/27/2026 ms.custom:
   - bap-template
 ms.topic: article
 ms.author: anvenkat
 title: Enable Bing Maps for your environment
 ---